-Doing this is apparently the best way to get your own package into the repository, since you can provide a direct merge request for the metadata about your package, making it easy for the maintainers.
+This is a step-by-step guide for packaging an app for F-Droid.
+It is apparently the best way to get an app into the repository, since you can provide a direct merge request for the metadata about your app, making it easy for the maintainers.

 Upstream metadata